ironcore-dev/metal-operator/docs/installation/helm.md

 ## Ignition Template Customization

 The metal-operator uses [Ignition](https://coreos.github.io/ignition/) templates to configure bare metal servers during their first boot.
-The operator includes a default template file baked into the container at `/etc/metal-operator/ignition-template.yaml`.
+The operator includes a default template file in the container at `/etc/metal-operator/ignition-template.yaml`.
 You can optionally override this template by mounting a ConfigMap at the same location.

 ### Configuration